 - 1. All dogs are required to have rabies vaccinations.
 (Vaccinations including distemper, parvo and kennel cough are recommended.) - 2.
 Dogs are NOT required to be purebred. - 3.
-Female dogs in season are not allowed in classes or to compete at local or state show.
-Pregnant or nursing females are allowed only with permission from the Superintendent. - 4.
-All members are strongly encouraged to attend a dog workshop if offered.
+Female dogs in season are not allowed in classes or to compete at the local or state shows.
+Pregnant or nursing females are allowed only with permission from the Superintendent.

+- 4. All members are strongly encouraged to attend a dog workshop if offered.
 Dog Obedience and Dog Showmanship members are asked to attend training sessions that are offered (2/3 of offered is recommended).
-4-Hers may attend obedience classes at other venues, but it is the 4-Her's responsibility to let the Dog Committee know what level they are working so that the appropriate judges will be available. - 5.
+4-Hers may attend obedience classes at other venues, but it is the 4-Her's responsibility to let the Dog Superintendent know what level they are working at so that the appropriate judges will be available. - 5.
 All dogs must be leashed.
 No chain leashes.
 No electronic collars are allowed.
-However, other types of collars like the prong collar, if approved by the Dog Committee, can be used at the show, but will not be eligible to receive a qualifying score. - 6.
-Behavior problems that cannot be corrected in adequate time may be dismissed by class instructor or superintendent.
-A dog that shows viciousness towards its handler, judge or other dogs can be excused from show ring. - 7.
+Other types of collars like the prong collar, if approved by the Dog Superintendent, can be used at the local show but will not be eligible to receive a qualifying score.
+(Slip chain "training" or pinch/prong collars are not allowed at the Illinois 4-H Dog Show.) - 6.
+Behavior problems that cannot be corrected in adequate time may be dismissed by the class instructor or Superintendent.
+A dog that shows viciousness towards its handler, judge, or other dogs can be excused from show ring. - 7.
 If the dog is leased, a copy of the lease form must be on file in the Extension Office by June 1. - 8.
-It is highly recommended that 4-Her repeat each obedience level till they obtain a qualifying score at the county level and repeat the performance either at State Fair or other venue before moving up to next obedience level.
-This is only a recommendation and is up to 4-Her to decide what level they want to work on. - 9.
-Any youth enrolled in the 4-H dog project must also complete Quality Assurance & Ethics Certification (QAEC) prior to making county show entries.
+It is highly recommended that a 4-Her repeat each obedience level until they obtain a qualifying score at the county level and repeat the performance either at the Illinois 4-H Dog Show or other venue before moving up to next obedience level.
+This is only a recommendation, and it is up to the 4-Her to decide what level they want to work on.
+(Refer to information below on Advanced Novice 1 and 2 classes.) - 9.
+Any youth enrolled in the 4-H Dog project must also complete Quality Assurance & Ethics Certification (QAEC) prior to making county show entries.
 This training is required once during a 4-H member's career.
-Online training can be found at http://web.extension.illinois.edu/qaec/ - 10.
-If selected at local Dog Show and "qualify" to exhibit the State 4-H Dog Show will take place Saturday August 26, 2023, at Granny Rose K-9 Enrichment Center (613 River Lane, Dixon IL).
+This free online training is available at http://web.extension.illinois.edu/gaec/ - 10.
+It is recommended that dogs have the Canine Good Citizen certification before showing in Obedience or Rally classes.
+CGC will be required beginning in 2025. - 11.
+If selected at the local Dog Show and "qualify" to exhibit, the Illinois 4-H Dog Show will take place Saturday, August 24, 2024, at Granny Rose K-9 Enrichment Center (613 River Lane, Dixon IL).